Buddhism and Wheels

 We have almost certainly some phrases which are Buddha's words – and then a mix from peoples memories of what they had understood.

-If scholars are correct (see infotip in 2023) in placing the first Buddhist council at 80 yrs. after Buddha's death, then the idea that Ananda and Upali, actual students of Buddha, recited these texts, would be pure wishful thinking.
+If modern scholars are correct (see infotip in 2023) in placing the first Buddhist council at 80 yrs. after Buddha's death, then the idea that Ananda and Upali, actual students of Buddha, recited these texts, would be pure wishful thinking.

 Back to Dukkha in Depth